 The other costs are generally demonstrated on the basis of invoices.

-Security for costs Can the national court or tribunal order security for costs under the law in your jurisdiction?
-Contrary to Article 851 of the Judicial Code, Belgian arbitration law contains no a general provision on security for costs.
+Contrary to Article 851 of the Judicial Code, Belgian arbitration law contains no general provision on security for costs.
 However, Article 1694 provides that the arbitral tribunal may order any interim measure that it deems necessary.
 Moreover, Article 1693 holds that the arbitral tribunal can impose a guarantee on the party requesting conservatory or interim measures.
 Finally, Article 1696(3) adds that the local court before which the exequatur of the conservatory or interim measures is being requested can impose a guarantee on the requesting party in the event that the arbitral tribunal has not yet decided on a guarantee and to the extent it is necessary for the protection of the other party’s rights.

 The award must be reasoned (Article 1713(4)).
 The absence of any reasoning is grounds for nullifying the award (Article 1717(3)(a) and (iv)).